 A few years ago chatbots seemed like an idea taken from science fiction.
 But it also looked like video calls, live videos from the cell phone and, if we go further back, the mobile phones themselves, right?
 Today, more and more companies are incorporating chatbots into their daily marketing and sales strategy, thanks to the development of sophisticated cognitive bots capable of understanding users’ intentions and providing answers using natural language.

-You may like : Is it difficult to fly a drone?
+Read also : Is it difficult to fly a drone?

 It is true that there is still some proceeds against this technology and not everyone is encouraged to integrate it into their strategies.
 Perhaps it is because of the rooted idea that robots will “displace human work”; the fear of falling into quite artificial communication; or perhaps they feel they will lose control over the process.